ml4ai/delphi/README.md

 There are several environment variables that need to be set in order for Delphi to function.

-These variables can be set in your .bash_profile (MacOS) or .bashrc, but if you use a virtual environment (recommended), then you can place these environment variables in the `project.pth`, which will be found here within your virtual environment (the following assumes your virtual environment is named `<venv>`, and `<version>` is the version number of your python, such as 3.7):
+These variables can be set in your `.bash_profile` (MacOS) or `.bashrc`, but if you use a virtual environment (recommended), then you can place these environment variables in a `project.pth` under the virtual environment python's site-packages directory, which will be found here within your virtual environment (the following assumes your virtual environment is named `<venv>`, and `<version>` is the version number of your python, such as 3.7):

 ```
 <venv>/lib/python<version>/site-packages/project.pth
 ```

+NOTE: you may need to create the `project.pth` if one does not already exist.
+Otherwise, just append the environment variable declarations to the end of that file.

 Here are the variabels to add: